weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 	 | (i : [2])  <- [0 ..
 3] ]
 ```

-Exercise: Here we want to prove that for all inputs, rowroundOpt is
+Exercise: Here we want to prove that for all inputs, `rowroundOpt` is
-equal to rowround.
+equal to `rowround`.
 Please replace the `zero` symbol below with such a
 statement and then prove the property in the interpreter.
+Note ---
+it's not necessary to go through this exercise to create a complete
+Salsa20 specification, but it's a good opportunity here to
+learn more about Cryptol's properties.

 ```
 property rowroundOpProp ys = rowroundOpt ys == rowround ys